 Income earned on the Council's investments is credited to the Financing and Investment Income and Expenditure section of the Comprehensive Income & Expenditure Statement.
-This totalled £557,000 (2014/15 £508,000 - the CIES in 2014/15 included an additional £27,000 of non-investment income).
+This totalled £474,000 (2015/16 £557,000).
+The difference between this figure and the income shown on the Comprehensive Income & Expenditure Statement relates to other non-investment based income received in the year of £90,000.

 The investment structure is based mainly on cash deposits and loans to other local authorities over varying terms of maturity.
-At the Balance Sheet date the Council had investments (fixed-term deposits and call accounts) of £56.506M (2014/15 £59.258M), plus accrued interest of £193,000 (2014/15 £119,000).
+At the Balance Sheet date the Council had investments (fixed-term deposits and call accounts) of £61.03M (2015/16 £56.506M), plus accrued interest of £121,000 (2015/16 £193,000).